CosAnca/nucleum/extras/README.md

 # Extras

-This folder is a place for platform-specific helpers, configuration, and READMEs, as well as additional tasks you may find helpful.
+This folder is a place for platform-specific helpers, configuration, and READMEs.

 Pull requests are very welcome!